warmlogic/expertTrain/README.md

    - Run each successive session using the same command.
 The experiment will pick up at the next session.
 - If you just want to try out different sessions or phases of the EBUG experiment without running through the entire thing, you can edit the top of `config_EBUG.m` so that one of the debug code chunks is uncommented.
    - NB: Need to delete the subject folder every time you change `config_EBUG.m` in order to apply the changes.
-- If you need to break out of the experiment while it's running, press `control-c`.
+- If you need to break out of the experiment while it's running, press `control-c` (might need to push it twice).
    - NB: If you break out of a session, the experiment currently does not have the capability to resume where you were.
 If you start it again, it will launch at the beginning of the current session.
    - To get back to the Matlab command window, type `control-c` again and enter the command `sca` (blindly if you have to) to clear any remaining PTB windows.
 - Debugging